ERehbani/erehbani/Readme.md

     Occupation: Argentina
     Projects: ["Talent Forge"], ["PI Countries"], ["Ooink.me"]

 Hello!
-I'm Elian 🇦🇷, just graduated from Henry's Bootcamp 🚀.
+I'm Elian 🇦🇷.
 I am passionate about programming and I always focus on learning new technologies or expanding my current knowledge in order to achieve new options for projects to carryout in my future.
  As a dedicated person I am usually self-demanding and always try to improve any area of ​​my projects